List of Southeastern Conference national championships: Rifle (4)

 Note that the SEC does not sponsor rifle.
 Kentucky is a member of the single-sport Great America Rifle Conference.

 Men's wrestling (0)

 The SEC sponsored men's wrestling from 1969 to 1981, but no member won an NCAA team title during the existence of SEC men's wrestling.
 Oklahoma has won seven national team championships in that sport, all before joining the SEC.
 Missouri and Oklahoma are currently wrestling-only members of the Big 12 Conference, in which they had been full members before joining the SEC in 2012 and 2024, respectively.

+Women's wrestling became an official NCAA championship sport in 2025–26.
+However, of the 113 schools that competed in that season, only six are Division I members, and none are from the SEC.

 Spring sports

-Baseball (17)
+Baseball (18)

 Three SEC members have won national titles before joining the conference: